araobp/sensor-network/README.md

 A similar construct to the above, but all the boards are connected with each other via daisy-chain:

 ![daisy_chain](./doc/daisy_chain.png)

-To extend the distance of bus signal reachability, use CAN standalone controller (SPI): [MCP2525](http://ww1.microchip.com/downloads/en/DeviceDoc/21801e.pdf).

 ## Implementation